graphcore/tutorials/simple_applications/tensorflow2/mnist/README.md

 1) Prepare the TensorFlow environment.

    Install the Poplar SDK.
-Make sure to run the enable.sh scripts and activate a Python virtualenv with the tensorflow-2 wheel from the Poplar SDK installed.
+Make sure to run the enable.sh script for Poplar and activate a Python virtualenv with the tensorflow-2 wheel from the Poplar SDK installed.

 2) Train the graph.